paulocerez/2docs/README.md

-# 2docs

-🔥 Combine the power of two or more API's without worrying about integrations.
-Works best for API's Zapier didn't cover yet.
+# API-Docs based workflow generator

+Provide the links to the API docs for the services you want to utilize, and let the system do the rest.
+Works best for all the integrations, Zapier didn't care about yet.

+## Features

+Currently under construction 🔨

+## Database

+Currently under construction 🔨

+## Security

+Currently under construction 🔨

+## Architecture

+Currently under construction 🔨

-## Waitlist
+## Roadmap

-👋🏼 Sign up for the waitlist here: www.2docs.de

-## TODO Render all chats in sidebar

-    TODO Dynamic routes based on chatId assignment TODO finish auth setup
+Currently under construction 🔨